-To request a variation of a registration or a name change send your request to: Environmental Health and the Inspecting Officer will be in touch.
+To request for a variation of a registration or a name change you can send your request to Environmental Health and the inspecting officer will be in touch.

 Applicants must comply with Hertsmere Borough Council bye-laws made under the Local Government (Miscellaneous Provisions) Act 1982 and the amendments under The Local Government Act 2003.

-You also need to have a regard to:
+You will also need to have a regard to:

-If you are looking at having a registerable treatment don't be tempted into a cheaper rate offered by unregistered operators.
+If you are looking at having one of the above mentioned treatments don't be tempted into a cheaper rate offered by unregistered operators.
 Check you are going to a premises which is registered and the treatment is being carried out by a registered operator, it is simply not worth the risk.

 All inspected premises and operators will receive a certificate of registration from the Local Authority.
 If these are not visibly displayed request to see it.
 Or you can contact Environmental Health to ensure they are registered.